Back to blogUpdated · 5 min read

 Range anxiety: a term that’s become all too common if you own an EV or are considering buying one.
 The concern comes that you’ll be driving from Durban to Johannesburg and you run out of battery and get stuck without a charge.

 Most EVs today have fairly good range, spanning between 200km and 500km.
-It all of course depends on the size of the battery in the car.
+It all, of course, depends on the size of the battery in the car.
 For example, a Mini Cooper SE has a 32.64kWh battery, which can give you 270km, whereas the Jaguar I-Pace has a 90kWh battery that can take you as far as 470km.

 GridCars have installed over 300 charging stations countrywide.
 150 have been placed on major routes between provinces so you should be able to plan out your route and where you’ll need to recharge.
 Jaguar South Africa has partnered with GridCars to offer 25% off for all Jaguar Land Rover EV or PHEV owner’s electricity bills.